BigPolarBear1/factorization_v1/README.md

 # factorization

+Update: I DID IT!!!
+The things I talked about below.
+I implemented it into an existing QS PoC and successfully factored a number.
+Time is running out....
+Thursday I will publish it early in the afternoon.
+For 2 years, I have been trying to be taken seriously, and I am only met with silence.
+So be it.
+Good luck.

 I can generate smooths incredibly fast now, just wrote the code.. so yea.. this is not a bluff, the math is below.. but if I delete it and don't disclose my PoC you can probably avert the worst disaster for a little longer.
 You have a few days at most to do the right thing.
 I have lost everything, you went after my manager and one of my best friends..
 I have nothing left to lose at this point.
 So you can decide to do the right thing, or whatever happens, happens, and I couldn't care less anymore

 Fyi, I am open to discuss reponsible disclosure.
 But you got to make right with my former manager.
 If I don't hear from anyone in the coming few days, expect the PoC to go online as soon as its finished...